fakob/MoviePrint_v003/README.md

 - No support for Pixel aspect ratio different then 1.0
 - First frame is currently ignored

-// This version has not been thorougly tested
+// This version has not been thoroughly tested!